BernardQuatermass/exim-wiki/HTTPS-Setup.md

 ## Monthly

-A crontab entry for Phil's uid invokes `tls-renew renew` on the 26th of each month.
+A crontab entry for `tlsadmin` invokes `tls-renew renew` on the 26th of each month.

 Assuming most people use the 1st of the month, or the 28th, or so, we pick 26 to be a little bit away.
 Certificates last for three months, we renew monthly, if _one_ renewal is missed, we're fine.